 V's past is the plot of this tale, you see.
 And a twisted past it is: something that would likely make a monster out of any of us.

 But Evey isn't the only one telling this story.
 Supreme Chancellor Sutler has put Inspector Eric Finch (Stephen Rea: IN DREAMS, FEAR DOTCOM), on the case.
-Unfortunately for both men, Finch is very good at his job.
+Unfortunately for both men, Finch is better at his job than Sutler would like.
 The closer he gets to the truth, the less Sutler likes it.
 For it turns out that V is a ghost from Sutler's past come back to haunt him.

-The Inspector finds himself getting no closer to who V is.
+The Inspector finds himself getting no closer to who V actually is.
 But what he does uncover is how V was created; why he was created; what created him; and he gets a little too close to finding out who created him.
-As the evidence is uncovered piece by piece and death by death, Inspector Finch comes to realize that the government he works for and protects is not the necessary evil he has imagined it to be, but a very unnecessary evil he has long been a pillar in sustaining.
+As the evidence is uncovered piece by piece and death by death, Inspector Finch comes to realize that the government he works for and protects is not the necessary evil he has imagined it to be, but an unnecessary evil he has long been a pillar in supporting.

 V FOR VENDETTA is a good movie in spite of what the Warchowski Brothers probably wanted.